ArtS/arts.github.com/_posts/2014-11-17-aspnetmvc-dropdowns-with-enums.md

 There's a heaps of various namespaces, classes and functions.
 It's bloody hard to figure out which particular class or function overload you need to use for your specific task.

+_This article is one of the 'DropDownList series' articles that should help you in dealing with DropDownList / SelectList / SelectListItem related problems.
+Check out other DropDownList articles
+here_:

+- [Using simple DropDownLists in ASP.NET MVC][8]
+- [DropDownListFor with Dictionaries in ASP.NET MVC and why SelectList wants to kill you][9]
+- [How to select a default value in DropDownList from a database][10]

 Seemingly simple things, such as creating a humble drop down list with elements from a given enum can be quite perplexing, and lots of people get stuck there, not even knowing how to start.
 In this article I will show in just a few simple steps how to do the following: